 Artist of Akram Khan Company (UK) and Compagnie du Hanneton (FR).

 Born in 1988.
 Graduated from Department of Dance, National Taiwan University of Arts.

-She has also collaborated with other choreographers and companies, such as Fang-Yi Sheu, Shu-Yi Chou, Kuan-Hsiang Liu and HORSE.
+She has also collaborated with different choreographers and companies in Taiwan, such as Fang-Yi Sheu, Shu-Yi Chou and HORSE.
 Besides theater performance, she also worked as the art model and improvising dancer for Guo-qiang Cai’s “Day and Night”, a gunpowder drawing.
-She has worked with director Adam Smith in numerous video projects as the dancer and choreographer for “Stranger”, a music video of hip-hop musician Plan B, and few videos for British electronic band The Chemical Brothers.
-Together with Akram Khan, she created a duet for “Can We Live with Robots”, a TV documentary commissioned by Channel 4.
+She has worked with director Adam Smith in numerous video projects as the dancer and choreographer, including “Stranger”, a music video for hip-hop musician Plan B, and few videos for British electronic band The Chemical Brothers.
+Together with Akram Khan, she co-created a duet for “Can We Live with Robots”, a TV documentary commissioned by Channel 4.
 Recently, she performed in “The Silent Burn Project”, a documentary celebrating the 20th anniversary of the Akram Khan Company during the Covid pandemic time.

-Her latest choreography piece is Vulture, supported by LMF Dance Fund and National Culture and Arts Foundation (Taiwan), which will be premiered in 2018.
+Her latest choreography piece is “Vulture”, supported by LMF Dance Fund, National Culture and Arts Foundation (Taiwan) and Akram Khan Company.